Standard load balancer diagnostics with metrics, alerts, and resource health

 Health probes fail for the following reasons:

 You configure a health probe to a port that isn’t listening or not responding or is using the wrong protocol.
-If your service is using direct server return or floating IP rules, make sure that the service is listening on the IP address of the NIC's IP configuration and not just on the loopback that's configured with the front-end IP address.
+If your service is using direct server return or floating IP rules, verify the service is listening on the IP address of the NIC's IP configuration and the loopback that's configured with the front-end IP address.

-Your probe isn’t permitted by the Network Security Group, the VM's guest OS firewall, or the application layer filters.
+Your Network Security Group, the VM's guest OS firewall, or the application layer filters don't allow the health probe traffic.

 Use Average as the aggregation for most scenarios.